Their Coffee Is World-Renowned. Now More Guatemalans Are Actually Drinking It

 The rise of independent coffee shops

 That began to change in 2009, the same year that the Aguirre family opened El Injerto with a goal of allowing Guatemalans to enjoy their own nation's coffee.
-The family has owned a plantation of the same name since 1874, producing coffee in Huehuetenango, a province in the western highlands more than 200 miles from the capital.
+The family has owned a plantation of the same name since 1874, producing coffee in Huehuetenango, a province in the western highlands, more than 200 miles from the capital.

 For more than a century, most of El Injerto's coffee left the country.
 Now, about 10 percent of the coffee produced on the plantation stays within the Central American nation, served at one of a handful of El Injerto coffee shops in the capital and surrounding area.

 "Our idea is to continue leaving more coffee here in Guatemala, and export less," says Paulina Aguirre, manager of the El Injerto cafe.
-She works in the family business with her father Arturo and siblings Arturo Jr. and Maria Gabriela.
+She works in the family business with her father, Arturo, and siblings Arturo Jr. and Maria Gabriela.

 Most of this growing consumption happens at independent coffee shops that only buy from Guatemalan producers and use artisanal preparation methods.
 That includes Rojo Cerezo, one of the first independent coffee shops in Guatemala City's Cuatro Grados Norte neighborhood, which now has the highest concentration of coffee shops in the city.

-Rogelio Dávila opened the coffee shop in 2013 to help continue to spread coffee culture among his fellow Guatemalans.
+Rogelio Dávila opened the coffee shop in 2013 to help spread coffee culture among his fellow Guatemalans.
 After working as a barista in other coffee chains, he was also looking for more freedom to select his own coffee from different regions of Guatemala and to experiment with new preparation methods.
 Plus, he wanted to create a more personal atmosphere where he could share what he had learned about coffee with his customers.

 "I've always liked the idea of coffee," says Dávila, who only serves coffee bought in his own country.
 "I believe that the concept of coffee is not just trying a cup of coffee, but the whole atmosphere."